nvpro-samples/build_all/README.md

 ![screenshot-gl_vk_simple_interop](doc/gl_vk_simple_interop.png)

-Rendering an animated image using a Vulkan compute shader and displaying this image using OpenGL on a animated triangle.
+Rendering an animated image using a Vulkan compute shader and displaying this image using OpenGL on an animated triangle.
 The image is allocated with Vulkan and shared using Interop.

 * GL_EXT_memory_object